-Educational specialist in educational, school and counseling psychology with an emphasis in mental health practices in schools (EdSp)
+Educational specialist in educational leadership and policy analysis with an emphasis in PK–12 educational leadership and administration (EdSp)

 - Program type: Educational specialist degree

 - Academic home: College of Education | Department of Educational Leadership and Policy Analysis

 - Accreditation: Higher Learning Commission, Teacher Education Accreditation Council